eea/clms-api-docs/source/download.md

 ### Combining restrictions

-Those temporal and spatial restrictions can be combined to produce an output file that is restricted to a given NUTS code and a given temporal range or to a given bounding box and a given temporal range.
+Those temporal and spatial restrictions can be combined to produce an output file that's restricted to a given NUTS code and a given temporal range or to a given bounding box and a given temporal range.

 To do so, the user need to add the required restrictions in the request.